 (d) constructed such that the transitional change in grade from the road to the lot is fully contained within the lot and not within the road reserve; (e) designed to include all necessary associated drainage that intercepts and directs storm water runoff to the storm water drainage system.
 AO3.4 Surface construction materials are consistent with the current or intended future streetscape or character of the area and contrast with the surface construction materials of any adjacent footpath.
 PO4 Sufficient on-site wheel chair accessible car parking spaces are provided and are identified and reserved for such purposes.
 AO4 The number of on-site wheel chair accessible car parking spaces complies with the rates specified in AS2890 Parking Facilities.
-Complies PO5 Access for people with disabilities is provided to the building from the parking area and from the street.
-AC5 Access for people with disabilities is provided in accordance with the relevant Australian Standard.
-Complies PO6 Sufficient on-site bicycle parking is provided to cater for the anticipated demand generated by the development.
+Not applicable Refer to discussion above.
+PO5 Access for people with disabilities is provided to the building from the parking area and from the street.
+AO5 Access for people with disabilities is provided in accordance with the relevant Australian Standard.
+Not applicable Refer to discussion above.
+PO6 Sufficient on-site bicycle parking is provided to cater for the anticipated demand generated by the development.
 AO6 The number of on-site bicycle parking spaces complies with the rates specified in Table 9.4.1.3.b.
-Not applicable
+Not applicable Refer to discussion above.

-P07 AO7.1 Not applicable Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the site.
-Development provides bicycle parking spaces for employees which are co-located with end-of-trip facilities (shower cubicles and lockers); AO7.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street.
+PO7 Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the site.
+AO7.1 Development provides bicycle parking spaces for employees which are co-located with end-of-trip facilities (shower cubicles and lockers); AO7.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street.
 AO7.3 Development provides visitor bicycle parking which does not impede pedestrian movement.
+Not applicable Refer to discussion above.
 PO8 Development provides walking and cycle routes through the site which: (a) link to the external network and pedestrian and cyclist destinations such as schools, shopping centres, open space, public transport stations, shops and local activity centres along the safest, most direct and convenient routes; (b) encourage walking and cycling; (c) ensure pedestrian and cyclist safety.
 AO8 Development provides walking and cycle routes which are constructed on the carriageway or through the site to: (a) create a walking or cycle route along the full frontage of the site; (b) connect to public transport and existing cycle and walking routes at the frontage or boundary of the site.
-Not applicable PO9 Access, internal circulation and on-site parking for service vehicles are designed and constructed: (a) in accordance with relevant standards; AO9.1 Access driveways, vehicle manoeuvring and onsite parking for service vehicles are designed and constructed in accordance with AS2890.1 and Complies No changes are proposed generally to the existing access, circulation and parking arrangement.
-Parking will be provided for the Glamping Tents.
+Not applicable Refer to discussion above.
+PO9 Access, internal circulation and on-site parking for service vehicles are designed and constructed: (a) in accordance with relevant standards; AO9.1 Access driveways, vehicle manoeuvring and onsite parking for service vehicles are designed and constructed in accordance with AS2890.1 and Not applicable Refer to discussion above.